 We drive the last Porsche Cayman GT4 in 2015

-As the outgoing Cayman GT4 boasted 385bhp, that suggests the new one will likely deliver the full 400bhp, if not a little more.
+As for power?
+The outgoing Cayman GT4 boasted 385bhp, and that suggests the new one will likely deliver the full 400bhp, if not a little more.

 Brawny engine and drivetrain implants will take care of the firepower, but the chassis and bodywork will be given a significant makeover too; expect lightweighting and exotic materials galore to make the coupe perform, handle, corner and brake better than ever.

 We drove a Cayman GT4 Clubsport racer to give you some idea of what to expect.
 Rear our review here.